 1. Build a clear and concise job description

 Initially look towards the job advert.
-Here lies the information in which a candidate will scan in order to determine their compatibility with the role.
+Here lies the information which a candidate will scan in order to determine their compatibility with the role.
 A well-written job description is one that provides a role overview and highlights the necessary skills and experience.
 By doing this, it will help attract the right candidates and decrease the risk of irrelevant or underqualified applications.

 2. Pinpoint screening specification